 - While it’s been trendy to shun the rig count for modeling purposes, a whole lot of folks that make business decisions in the oilfield still pay close attention to it

 That said, even we have been tempted to shift our research bandwidth to other data sets.
-We spend the vast majority of our time on the sand, water, and logistics topics these days, but we still make time for our weekly rig count piece.
+We spend the vast majority of our time on sand, water and logistics topics these days, but we still make time for our weekly rig count piece.

 What we found about the resiliency of this time-tested metric was a bit surprising.
 While the analyst community started shunning rig count several years ago, the conversation about rig count among executives and investors hasn’t really died down much.